SasanLabs/VulnerableApp/README.md

 VulnerableApp is being used by universities around the world for teaching and research in application security:

-- 🇵🇱 AGH University of Kraków (AGH University of Science and Technology) — Poland
+- AGH University of Krakow (AGH University of Science and Technology) - Poland
-- 🇸🇬 National University of Singapore — Singapore
+- National University of Singapore - Singapore
-- 🇫🇷 University of Rouen Normandy — France
+- University of Rouen Normandy - France
-- 🇺🇸 Case Western Reserve University — United States
+- Case Western Reserve University - United States
-- 🇺🇸 Clemson University — United States
+- Clemson University - United States

 ## Contact
 In case you are stuck with any of the steps or understanding anything related to project and its goals, feel free to shoot a mail at karan.sasan@owasp.org or raise an [issue](https://github.com/SasanLabs/VulnerableApp/issues) and we will try our best to help you.

 ## Documentation and References

 1. [Documentation](https://sasanlabs.github.io/VulnerableApp)
 2. [Design Documentation](https://sasanlabs.github.io/VulnerableApp/DesignDocumentation.html)
 3. [Owasp VulnerableApp](https://owasp.org/www-project-vulnerableapp/)